 5.2.1.
 Impacts of Informal Rules on Value Chain Performance

 Overt discrimination in access to markets is often observed as a consequence of gender-based rules.
 Cultural norms that restrict women’s ability to travel outside the home or village, and to talk or directly interact with men are a common phenomenon.
 In parts of Pakistan, for example, women handicraft producers can not leave their houses to go to the market.
 They are forced to sell only to door-to-door buyers or via their male relatives.
-With little decision making power, ability to participate in training or opportunities to contact potential new buyers, their prospects for upgrading are stifled.
+With little decision-making power, the ability to participate in training or opportunities to contact potential new buyers, their prospects for upgrading are stifled.
 Gender-related constraints are also reported in Bangladesh around access to market information in the vegetable sector.
 Katalyst’s vegetable sector project, for example, found that women can not directly meet or talk to input retailers, who are the main source of market information and advice on vegetable cultivation; so have to negotiate access mechanisms via male relatives.

 The impact of gender-based rules on access to land in rural south Asia was examined comprehensively by Bina Agarwal her landmark book "A Field of One’s Own".
 She argues that the most important economic factor affecting women is the gender gap in command over property.
 A key element of her analysis is an exploration of the factors underlying the gap between (formal) law and (informal) practice, and between (formal) nominal ownership and (informal) effective control.

 Informal rules can restrict the participation of certain groups in value chain activities by reducing their access to resources (skills, market information, networks) and assets (financial, technology).
 Effective vertical linkages between these participants may also be constrained by culturally mandated limits on their mobility and/or social interactions.